suziephan/liquor_review/README.md

 3. Fuzzy Matching Beer Name

 ## Obstacles & Limitations
 1. BeerAdvocate requires log-in to see all reviews.
-Therefore a function has to be made to scrape these reviews.
 2. The beer names from BC Liquor Stores and BeerAdvocate are not totally the same, which yielded incorrect results when we tried to use simple matching function.
 Fuzzy matching was then considered to match strings with some similar words.

 ## Tools used